Saphereye/Pottery/README.md

 # VoltSwitch
-Python program that reads changes in your face to change screens
+PythOn program To swiTch screEns by Reading Your face

+## Introduction
+Ever been caught watching something, what if you had a program to change the screens in an instant?
+That's what this program is.